Automattic/ghactivity/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.3 =
+* Add new option for those who do not want to store info from private repos.
+* Add New GitHub Activity Widget, and new `[ghactivity]` shortcode, to display reports on the frontend.

 = 1.2.1 =
 * Make sure the chart data isn't added anywhere but where necessary